noteflakes/music/README.markdown

     rake <piece name>

-For example, to process BWV676 run the following:
+To process BWV676 run the following:

     rake BWV676

+To process a single part use the *voice* argument:

+    rake BWV676 voice=violino

 To process all pieces, run rake without any arguments.